 What would happen if instead of sucking it up when you have another project dumped on you, you pushed back politely or tried to come up with a creative solution to lessen your workload?

 Do after work happy hours drain your wallet and eat into your time to cook a healthy dinner or spend time with your significant other?
 If you’d still like to hang out with coworkers, plan something over lunch or suggest a monthly hang out instead.

 Did you volunteer to make cookies for a party or event you are volunteering for and just don’t have the time to actually do it?
 Pick some up at the grocery store and put them on a plate.
 No one will no the difference and most everyone wouldn’t care even if they did.
 Some things just aren’t worth it.

 What do you flat out just not want to do?
+Say no!

 You know what you really don’t have time to be doing?
 Things you don’t want to be doing in the first place.
 Now, we’ve all got stuff in our lives that we have to do that we don’t want to do, like cleaning toilets and maybe some of the annoying parts of our jobs.
-But most of the stuff that we are saying yes to (when we don’t want to) we should probably being saying no to.
+But most of the stuff that we are saying yes to (when we don’t want to) we should probably say no to.

 Don’t want volunteer for a role that doesn’t line up with your interests or strengths at all?
 Just say no or find someway to help that you actually would enjoy.

 Can you delegate something you hate doing to someone that it is a better fit for?
 Pass it on!

 Hate the chaos that a big family holiday gathering or a toxic family member creates for your emotions?
 Say no to spending your time in those settings and create your own traditions with your immediate family or friends.